 .stl, .3ds, .collada, .dae, .obj, .off, .ply, .v3d, .pts, .tri, .acs, .x3d, .wrl

 Please note that while some file types will upload successfully, that does not mean they can be used to submit an order on our platform.
 We suggest you refer to the lists above to avoid any upload failures.
 Fictiv also does not accept drawing files (except when accompanied by a CAD file), or IGES and F3D files.
 Below is a list of exceptional file types and in what instances they can be used to place an order with Fictiv:

-Fictiv does not currently support assembly files to place an order in Instant Quotes.
+Fictiv cannot currently quote or make parts based on assembly files.
 If you are interested in ordering an assembly, each part will need to have its own CAD file.
-However, if you are uploading your BOM for production, Fictiv will accept assembly files as a supporting document in Custom Quotes.
+However, if you are uploading your BOM for production, Fictiv will accept assembly files as supplementary information.
 Common assembly file types are .sldasm, .asm, .iam, and .catproduct.

 Specialty File Types